Phil-Barber/phil-barber/src/pages/books/frankenstein.md

 Much like the fireworks, Frankenstein was a delight to experience.
 Bright flashes of genius from the main character, Victor Frankenstein, in his endeavour to understand the secret of life.
-The wonderful colourful scenery of the swiss alps with the meandering Arve, or the rolling English countryside.
-These were intersperesed with deep dark pits of madness, anxiety and fear.
+The wonderful colourful scenery of the Swiss alps with the meandering Arve, or the rolling English countryside.
+These were interspersed with deep dark pits of madness, anxiety and fear.
 Many times I was entranced by Frankenstein's dizzying descent into mania.

 Having completed the book I'm still uncertain on the protagonist.
 Obviously the